-California's 1,205 skilled nursing facilities (SNFs) and nursing homes generally care for individuals who require subacute care while recovering from an illness or a medical procedure (in the case of SNFs) or individuals who have long-term health needs that cannot be met in a community setting (in the case of nursing homes).
-One example where data exchange is particularly important for SNFs and nursing homes is during transitions of care.
-Delivering seamless care requires that the skilled nursing facility or nursing home and the other provider(s) have all the data they need to ensure a smooth transition.
 HIT and data exchange capabilities of California's SNFs and nursing homes have trailed those of other providers, likely because many were not eligible for incentive funding under HITECH.
-While California's capabilities are generally better than the national averages, only 10% of surveyed SNFs in California reported that their EHR was fully interoperable with hospital EHRs (7% nationally), with 13% reporting partial interoperability (8% nationally), 60% reporting no interoperability (79% nationally), and 17% reporting not having an EHR (7% nationally).
-62 Additionally, less than half of surveyed California SNFs reported being fully electronic for many critical care functions. e.g., documenting clinical notes (39%), viewing lab results (28%), viewing image reports (22%), and clinical decision support for medication (33%).
-In addition, a smaller proportion of California HIOs reported that SNFs and nursing homes contribute data, view or receive data, or pay to participate compare with reporting by HIOs nationally specifically, 33%, 42%, and 17% of California HIOs reported that SNFs and nursing home providers contribute data, view or receive data, or pay to participate compared with 53%, 66%, and 70% of HIOs nationally, respectively.
+While California's capabilities are generally better than the national averages, only 10% of surveyed SNFs in California reported that their EHR was fully interoperable with hospital EHRs (7% nationally), with 13% reporting partial interoperability (8% nationally), 60% reporting no interoperability (79% nationally), and 17% reporting not having an EHR (7% nationally).75 Additionally, less than half of surveyed California SNFs reported being fully electronic for many critical care functions, e.g., documenting clinical notes (39%), viewing lab results (28%), viewing image reports (22%), and clinical decision support for medication (33%).76 In addition, a smaller proportion of California HIOs reported that SNFs and nursing homes contribute data, view or receive data, or pay to participate compare with reporting by HIOs nationally - specifically, 33%, 42%, and 17% of California HIOs reported that SNFs and nursing home providers contribute data, view or receive data, or pay to participate compare with reporting by HIOs nationally with 53%, 66%, and 70% of HIOs nationally, respectively.77 vii.

-vii.
 Health Plans

-California has approximately 340 regulated health plans.
-Limited data exists on health plan HIT adoption and participation in data exchange.
-Generally, health plans have sophisticated capabilities to exchange and use administrative data - physical, behavioral, and pharmacy claims - but do not routinely exchange human services data.
-Health plans also may have limited incentive to share data outside of the
+California has approximately 340 regulated health plans.78 Limited data exists on health plan HIT adoption and participation in data exchange.
+Generally, health plans have sophisticated capabilities to exchange and use administrative data - physical, behavioral, and pharmacy claims - but do not routinely exchange human services data.79 Health plans also may have limited incentive to share data outside of the network of providers they contract with.
+Less than half (42%) of California's HIOs report that private health plans contribute data, view, or receive data, or pay to participate.80 And, among the health plans that do participate in a HIOs, they still may not be able to access timely and complete clinical data for care coordination, quality improvement